microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/onattributecollectionlistener.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Derived class of [authenticationEventListener](../resources/authenticationeventlistener.md) for the **onAttributeCollection** event.
-Used for configuring the collection of attributes during user sign up.
-This includes which attributes to collect, and how to display them.
+Used for configuring the collection of attributes during user sign up as defined in the **onAttributeCollection** event in an [externalUsersSelfServiceSignUpEventsFlow](externalUsersSelfServiceSignUpEventsFlow.md) user flow type.
+This includes which attributes to collect and how to display them.

 Inherits from [authenticationEventListener](../resources/authenticationeventlistener.md).